paperreplicationpkg/aaaicode/README.md

-## Replication Package For Paper: Robot Learning from Demonstration: Failure-aware Plan Learning
+## Replication Package For Paper: Robot Learning from Demonstration: Enhancing Plan Execution with Failure Detection Model

 ---